gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 `migration.Datasource` have the datasources whose migrations are supported i.e., Redis and SQL (MySQL and PostgreSQL).
 All migrations always run in a transaction.

-For MySQL it is highly recommended to use `IF EXISTS` and `IF NOT EXIST` in DDL commands as MySQL implicitly commits these commands.
+For MySQL, it is highly recommended to use `IF EXISTS` and `IF NOT EXIST` in DDL commands as MySQL implicitly commits these commands.

 **Create a function which returns all the migrations in a map**